Dynamic QoS-Aware Traffic Planning for Time-Triggered Flows in the Real-time Data Plane: Computing the New Traffic Plan

 \subsection{Greedy Flow Heap Heuristic}

-From a birds-eye view, GFH is an iterative greedy approach that in each iteration computes ratings for the configurations in \(\mathbf{G}(p')\) and adds the configurations with the best ratings to an intermediary set of conflict-free configurations \(\mathcal{C}\).
-During the GFH execution \(\mathcal{C}\) is always an independent vertex set in \(\mathbf{G}(p')\).
+From a birds-eye view, GFH is an iterative greedy approach. \markChanges{ It splits ActiveF(\(p\)) and ReqF(\(p\)) into flow subsets and successively processes the different subsets in an order that is supposed to maximize the objective function (cf. Eq.~\ref{eq:objective_weighted_max_color}).
+For every flow set, GFH iteratively selects the next flow, computes ratings for the flow's configurations in \(\mathbf{G}(p')\), and adds the configuration with the best rating to an intermediary set of conflict-free configurations \(\mathcal{C}\). }

+During the GFH execution, \(\mathcal{C}\) is always an independent vertex set in \(\mathbf{G}(p')\).
 For the same flow \(f\) there may be multiple configurations in the final \(\mathcal{C}\) returned by the GFH, but we can only include one of these (we need only one route and phase) in a traffic plan.
 In this case, we arbitrarily select one configuration for every flow with multiple configurations in \(\mathcal{C}\) since all configurations in \(\mathcal{C}\) are conflict-free.